hc495/StaICC/README.md

 And the prompt will be generated like:
 ```
-(notice that all the '\n', '[ ]' and ' ' here are not default, you should add it if you want to split the instruction and the following input texts)
+(notice that all the '\n', '[ ]' and ' ' shown as the format here are not default, you should add it if you want to split the instruction)

 <prompt_former.instruction>
 [